barawn/tuff_tester/README.md

 of current, and have practically zero resistance (0.0151 ohms).

 **Note** : using the 'wire bundle cable' shipped with the MINITUFFv2, the colors are yellow = clock, orange = data, green = ground.
 Note that one side is labelled as "TESTER" (goes to MSP-EXP430F5529) and the other side is labelled as "TUFF" (goes to TUFF).
+See the image here: https://github.com/barawn/tuff_tester/blob/master/tuff_tester_connections.jpg

 ## TUFF Tester Command Line